tm-LBenson/reading-notes/401-notes/Bash-practice.md

 > A command line, or terminal, is a text based interface to the system.
 You enter commands beside the username, and any command line arugments after that.

 ### Basic Navigation - An introduction to the Linux directory system and how to get around it.
+The terminal is navigated using simple commands.
+The commands can be chained together, or executed one by one.
+References the cheat sheet will make it easier to navigate around the terminal.
 > - pwd
 >Print Working Directory - ie. Where are we currently.
 > - ls